 If you have enabled Search Engine Friendly URLs, you can have all search engine attempts to access non-SEO friendly URLs redirected to the SEO-friendly versions.
 To do this:

-- Select 301 Redirect to SEO Friendly URLs
+Select the checkbox for 301 Redirect to SEO Friendly URLs

 Now, if a customer or search engine spider/crawler tries to access an old link, such as http://www.myvolusionstore.com/productdetails.asp?productcode=abc123, they will be forwarded the SEO-friendly version: http://www.myvolusionstore.com/product_name_short_p/abc123.htm.